 What’s your coverage area?

-Southwest and Southside are two very different regions of the state but they share many things in common.
+These regions are known as Southwest and Southside Virginia.
+They are very different from each other, but share many things in common.
 Among them: They’re increasingly left behind in a state that’s dominated by the urban crescent from Northern Virginia to Hampton Roads and they’re both faced with inventing new economies after traditional employers have declined.
 They’re also left behind by legacy news organizations that have cut their staffs deeply and no longer support in-depth reporting.
 Our mission is to provide that in-depth reporting.

 What’s the best way to find out about the latest stories?

 You can visit our website as often as you like.
 We suggest that you also sign up for our morning newsletter.
 It’s free, shareable, and arrives before your first cup of coffee.
 We also offer a Saturday newsletter for those who prefer catching up on the week’s events.